 \section{Regge calculus for the geodesic domes}

-In this appendix we give the hamiltonian constraints for the geodesic dome models of frequencies $\nu=2$ and $3$.
-The subdivided faces in Figure \ref{fig:freq} are projected onto the sphere as depicted in Figure \ref{fig:gdnu23}.
-Edges of different lengths are labeled as A$^\prime$, B$^\prime$, $\cdots$.
-Faces and vertices of different types are denoted as f$_n$ and v$_m$, respectively.
+In this appendix we give the Hamiltonian constraints for the geodesic dome models of frequencies $\nu=2$ and $3$.
+The subdivided faces in Fig. \ref{fig:freq} are projected onto the sphere as depicted in Fig. \ref{fig:gdnu23}.
+Edges of different lengths are labeled A$^\prime$, B$^\prime$, $\ldots$ Faces and vertices of different types are denoted f$_n$ and v$_m$, respectively.
 We choose the length of type A$^\prime$ edge as $l_i$.
-All other edge lengths can be expressed by $l_i$ and the angles $\xi$, $\eta$ and $\zeta$.
+All other edge lengths can be expressed by $l_i$ and the angles $\xi$, $\eta$, and $\zeta$.

-To write down the hamiltonian constraint we need the deficit angle $\varepsilon^{(\mathrm{s})}_{m,i}$ about the strut $m_i$ at the vertex v$_m$ and the volume element $V_{n,i}$ with f$_n$ as the bottom face.
-Deficit angles can be expressed by dihedral angles as (\ref{eq:dasti}).
-Since a dihedral angle appearing in $V_{n,i}$ is uniquely determined by specifying a strut in it, we denote the dihedral angle about the strut $m_i$ at the vertex v$_m$ by $\theta_{m,n,i}$.
+To write down the Hamiltonian constraint we need the deficit angle $\varepsilon^{(\mathrm{s})}_{m,i}$ about the strut $m_i$ at the vertex v$_m$ and the volume element $V_{n,i}$ with f$_n$ as the bottom face.
+The deficit angles can be expressed by dihedral angles as Eq. (\ref{eq:dasti}).
+Since a dihedral angle appearing in $V_{n,i}$ is uniquely determined by specifying a strut in the volume element, we denote the dihedral angle about the strut $m_i$ at the vertex v$_m$ by $\theta_{m,n,i}$.
 Then the deficit angle $\varepsilon^{(\mathrm{s})}_{m,i}$ is given by